Yassir050/LinkVault/README.md

 index.html

+No installation, backend, or database is required.

-You can also use VS Code + Live Server for a better development experience.
+For development, you can also use VS Code + Live Server.

 ⸻

-💾 Data Storage

-LinkVault does not use a backend.

-Links, favorites, theme settings, and other saved data are stored in the browser using:

-localStorage

-This means the data is stored locally on the user’s device and browser.

-⸻

-🎯 How It Works
+⚙️ How It Works

-Add a Link
+🔗 Add a Link

 1. Click Add Link
 2. Enter the title